ashuftw/working-notes/content/Evergreen/220210 How to take Permanent Notes?.md

 ---
-title: " How to take Permanent Notes?"
+title: How to take Permanent Notes?
 draft: false
-tags:
+date: 2022-02-10
 ---

 In my opinion, taking *Permanent Notes* is the keystone idea of the Zettelkasten method.